aws-samples/data-protection/usecase-7/README.md

 ## Security Monitoring

 We will setup two Cloudwatch Alarms.
 The creation of a CA Certificate and mass revocation of end entity certificates.
-These are highly sensitive actions, thus we must setup a monitoring mechanism.
+These are privileged actions, thus we must setup a monitoring mechanism.
 To do this follow the instructions below.

 #### 13. CA Certificate Alarm Setup
 Setup CloudWatch Alarms: [CA Cert Alarm setup](https://view.highspot.com/viewer/5da63481b7b73956e4842f3a)